 The Early YearsAs a village preacher before the war, General Mark Perrin Lowrey (pictured left) was a man of vision who saw the importance of providing a thorough education for women.
 The General felt that the South's recovery would be enhanced by the educating of its young women.
 He and his two oldest daughters, Modena and Margaret, comprised the first faculty at what was then Blue Mountain Female Institute.
 Fifty students enrolled for the first session.

-Modena Lowrey Berry (pictured left), affectionately known as "Mother Berry" in later years, served as "Lady Principal" and then as vice president from 1873 to 1934, a tenure perhaps unequaled by a woman as a major college official.
+Modena Lowrey Berry (pictured right), affectionately known as "Mother Berry" in later years, served as "Lady Principal" and then as vice president from 1873 to 1934, a tenure perhaps unequaled by a woman as a major college official.
 She was the second woman in Mississippi's history to be named to the Mississippi Hall of Fame.

 Between 1873 and 1960 three generations of the Lowrey family including the General's sons, Dr. W. T. Lowrey and Dr. B. G. Lowrey, and his grandson, Dr. Lawrence T. Lowrey, presided over the College.
 In 1960 Dr. Wilfred C. Tyler, long-time professor of Bible at the school, accepted the presidency and served until his death in 1965.
 Dr. E. Harold Fisher served the College as president from July 1, 1965, until his retirement June 30, 2001.
 Dr. Bettye Rogers Coward served the college as president from July 1, 2001, until her retirement June 30, 2012.
 Dr. Janice I. Nicholson served as interim President during the month of July, 2012.
 Dr. Barbara Childers McMillin assumed responsibilities as the eighth president of Blue Mountain College on August 1, 2012.